All Episodes

 Trump has every right to criticize them for sitting there and doing nothing but talk about climate change.

-Even better, if they're the ones funding a lot of this stuff, threaten to pull out.
+Even better, if they're the ones funding a lot of this stuff, threatened to pull out, that's almost a quarter of their entire budget.

-Could they afford to give food shelter and transport to all of these people if the US said no we won't pay for it anymore?
+Could they afford to give food, shelter, and transport to all of these people if the US said, no, we won't pay for it anymore?

 I mean, that's always an option.